Skip to main content

-Every request to the Mapping.Travel API must include a valid Bearer token in the Authorization header.
-You obtain this token from your Mapping.Travel account dashboard.
-Requests without a valid token are rejected with a 401 response before they reach any endpoint logic.
+Every request to the mapping.travel API must include a valid API key in the X-API-Key header.
+You obtain this key from your mapping.travel account dashboard.
+Requests without a valid key are rejected with a 401 response before they reach any endpoint logic.

-Sign in to your Mapping.Travel account at mapping.travel and navigate to Settings → API tokens.
-Generate a token for your organization.
-Copy it immediately—it is only shown once.
+Sign in to your mapping.travel account at mapping.travel and navigate to Settings → API tokens.
+Generate a key for your organization.
+Copy it immediately: it is only shown once.

-Treat your API token like a password.
+Treat your API key like a password.
 Do not commit it to source control or expose it in client-side code.
 Use environment variables or a secrets manager to inject it at runtime.

-Pass your token as a Bearer token in the Authorization header on every request:
+Pass your key in the X-API-Key header on every request:

 Example